johnaweiss/HTML-Micro-Templating/readme.md

-# HTML Node Templating System
+# HTML Templating System
 ---------------------------

-A lightweight, robust HTML node-layout templating system.
-It enables an HTML programmer to more easily control the layout of a series of identical HTML sibling-nodes, each containing different content.
-The layout is edited in just one place, so you can edit ten's or hundreds of clones at the same time.
-It's easier to update the conent, because it's separate from the HTML.
+A lightweight, robust system which puts node templating in the hands of the HTML developer.
+It enables the dev to easily control the layout of a long series of identical HTML sibling-nodes, each containing different content.
+The layout is edited in just one place, so it's easy to edit ten's or hundreds of clones at the same time.
+It's easy to update the content separately from the HTML, because it is separate from the HTML.
 The data can be stored right inside the webpage, or in an external flat file.
 No database required.
-Micro Template is designed to minimize effort and reduce keystrokes for the HTML programmer, and protect live HTML from content admin.
+Micro Template is designed to minimize effort and reduce keystrokes for the HTML programmer, and protect HTML from content admin.
 In-page storage is especially handy when you have only a few items which change rarely, and a database would be overkill.

 ![Sample layout](https://dsm04pap002files.storage.live.com/y4mFDRTizIWm9MUkVhvF5Eb13qkch_IfHPCCvHMXSk3-zjY53TPQkm1C6QfHU-ZQ1YwANtlQ7p5ijEckYsR_DdXJF7rjZZiKBS2sCgL7Mbmf688liylf9bLulJgsb3OqZ4g4TxO6u0n5AH1b6BY4T69BPNe8UWmQtK1wACRcRbPrBfj_FCKCB8NLZP_tKMPw5di?width=466&height=251&cropmode=none)